idvorkin/idvorkin.github.io/_d/time-off-2022-11.md

 ### Biking

 - ☐ Ride a citi bike
+- ☑ Biked on the hudson river pass
 - ☑ Got a bike pass

 ### Ballooning

 - ☐ Bring lots of balloons and manual pump
 - ☑ Make some balloons for kids at the airport
-- ☐ Figured out how to carry balloon inflator in my pocket.
+- ☑ Figured out how to carry balloon inflator in my pocket.
+- ☑ Did balloons for kids most days.

 ### Joy Activities